skovy/skovy.dev/content/blog/codemod-workflow/index.md

 if needed.

-So now we have the `CallExpression` node, but the above description had a bunch of other constraints, so let's apply all of those.
+So now we have the `CallExpression` node, but the above description had several other constraints, so let's apply all of those.

 ```ts